Charlottesville suspect set to face court hearing

 Pence decries neo-Nazis, 'dangerous fringe groups'

-As criticism of Trump's response reverberated, Pence condemned the violence and white supremacists.
+As criticism of Trump's response reverberated, Vice President Mike Pence condemned the violence and white supremacists.

 "We have no tolerance for hate and violence from white supremacists, neo-Nazis or the KKK," Pence said during a trip to Cartagena, Colombia.
 "These dangerous fringe groups have no place in American public life and in the American debate and we condemn them in the strongest possible terms."